Find out why you can't have two insurance policies, and how you could end up committing fraud if you do

 Some paid-for credit cards and bank accounts come packaged with travel, contents and breakdown cover included, so it's always worth checking what insurance you already have before taking out a new policy.

-Can I insure the same car twice?
+Can you insure a car twice?

 It's certainly not impossible, and it's not illegal, but that doesn't mean that you should choose to do it.